Coastal Infrastructure Accounting

 Key principles:

-1. Classification -- clearly distinguish produced assets (ports, seawalls, reclaimed land) from ecosystem assets (mangroves, coral reefs, wetlands) while recognizing functional equivalence in service provision, as summarized in Table 3.2.1
+1. Classification—distinguish produced assets (ports, seawalls, reclaimed land) from ecosystem assets (mangroves, coral reefs, wetlands) while recognizing functional equivalence in service provision, as summarized in Table 3.2.1

-2. Valuation -- apply perpetual inventory methods to produced assets and net present value of ecosystem services to natural assets, with appropriate depreciation and discount rates following guidance in TG-1.9 Valuation
+2. Valuation—apply perpetual inventory methods to produced assets and net present value of ecosystem services to natural assets, following TG-1.9 Valuation

-4. Adaptation -- track climate adaptation investments across grey, green, and hybrid infrastructure with linkages to climate risk indicators in TG-2.8 Climate Indicators and resilience metrics
+4. Adaptation—track climate adaptation investments across grey, green, and hybrid infrastructure with linkages to TG-2.8 Climate Indicators

-5. Cross-references -- maintain consistency with related ocean accounting circulars, particularly TG-6.2 Mangrove and Wetland Accounts and TG-2.9 Disaster Risk
+5. Cross-references—maintain consistency with related circulars, particularly TG-6.2 Mangrove and Wetland Accounts and TG-2.9 Disaster Risk

 Cross-Reference Summary